saegersven/robocup23/README.md

 ### <u>Our ToDo List:</u>

 #### Software
-- [ ] investigate crooked driving after turn
-- [ ] investigate why cam servo sometimes turns when stop.py is being called from run.sh
-- [ ] debounce button properly
 - [ ] check_silver after restart not working, cam servo does not tilt upwards
+- [ ] after green dot: check left/right like in Kassel
+- [ ] exit
 - [ ] investigate: why is cam servo not ALWAYS attached.
 Sometimes its detached
-- [ ] exit
+- [ ] investigate why cam servo sometimes turns when stop.py is being called from run.sh
 - [ ] reduce sensitivity when few black pixels (gaps)